CSS Selectors

 Types of Selectors

-- p { } — Element selector: styles all <p> tags
+- p { } — Element selector: styles all <p> tags on the page

-- h1, h2, p { } — Group selector: styles multiple elements
+- h1, h2, p { } — Group selector: apply same styles to multiple elements

-- div p { } — Descendant selector: <p> inside <div>
+- div p { } — Descendant selector: targets <p> inside <div> at any depth

 Selectors Example